 Currently there is an epidemic of counterfeit watches.
 In the past, if I was approached on the street and offered a "genuine Rolex," and I looked at the watch and saw "R-O-L-L-E-K-S," then even I had enough street savvy to demur politely. ("I already own a K-A-R-T-I-E-R.") The problem with the new counterfeits is that they are so good that even an expert from Rolex or Cartier has to take a second (and third) glance at them.
 The watches have turned up in reputable stores where at least one prominent merchant claims he bought them legitimately from a company in Milan that had imported them.
 Everyone concerned claims to have paid the appropriate import duties and other taxes.

-a few days after I bought a new pair of eye-glasses,
+at first, but a few days after I bought a new pair of

-I had occasion to examine the frames more closely.
+eye-glasses, I had occasion to examine the frames more

+closely.
 "Giorgio Armani" is inscribed on them.
-I flattered
+I

 There is a bit of